 Unless your spouse has signed to be legally responsible, they are not responsible.
 Many credit card companies will argue that he/she is responsible, but this is simply not the case.
 Collectors are often paid a commission, which can cause abuse.
 Often, collectors will submit “no pay” statements to credit agencies for the spouses of bankruptcy clients.
 This can easily be corrected by filing a dispute with the credit reporting agency demanding that the collector show proof of liability.

-If you completely own the business, the business is merely your asset.
-If it has a substantial value, it may belong to the court like any other asset.
-If the business is co-owned, such as a partnership or corporation, then it becomes almost impossible for creditors to reach assets for your personal debt.
-You may want to file a Chapter 7 to officially terminate a business that is losing money, but normally you would merely dissolve a failed business without a corporate Bankruptcy.
-If your business files Bankruptcy, it generally doesn’t affect you unless you are personally responsible for the debts of the business.
+First, if you completely own the business, the business is merely your asset.
+Also, if it has substantial value, it belongs to the court like any other asset.
+However, if the business is co-owned, such as a partnership or corporation, then it becomes almost impossible for creditors to reach assets for your personal debt.
+Normally, a business that is failing and is not part of a corporate Bankruptcy merely dissolves.
+In addition, if your business files Bankruptcy, it generally doesn’t affect you unless you are personally responsible for the debts of the business.

 You will continue to get some bills from bankrupted debts after you file.
 What happens is that the Bankruptcy Court sends out notices to the addresses that you give them (that is why correct addresses are so important), but some creditors never get these notices and continue to bill you.
 You should make copies of your hearing notice.
 If you get a bill from a creditor, send them a copy of the bill and the notice.
 Some creditors will continue to send bills even if they receive notice.
 It may be that their computer can’t stop sending out the bills, or they may simply be ignoring the stay hoping that you will pay anyway.
 We can file a motion for contempt with the Judge, and we may also be able to sue for a violation of the Fair Debt Collections Practices Act.